Improves password security without degrading usability.

 However, these impressions strongly depend on the type of online service that deploys RBA.
 For more details:

-Our observations of 780 users and ≈250 features over 1.8 years show that
+Our observations of 780 users and ≈250 features over 1.8 years show that only few features are sensible for RBA.
+For the full analysis:

 Users currently obtain RBA’s high security and usability benefits at the cost of disclosing potentially sensitive data.